SNUDerek/language_detection/README.md

 macro F1:        0.90768
 ```

-see below for best- and worst-performance langauges, and see the `analysis.ipynb` for test set macro F1 score and class F1 score statistics, along with some error analysis.
+see below for best- and worst-performance languages, and see the `analysis.ipynb` for test set macro F1 score and class F1 score statistics, along with some error analysis.

 ### references